NoThreadsIO/ntio_sockets/README.md

 # NoThreads Sockets

-ntio_sockets - experimental asynchronous non-blocking sockets in C++20
+**ntio_sockets** - experimental asynchronous non-blocking sockets in C++20

 ![CI status](https://github.com/NoThreadsIO/ntio_sockets/workflows/CI/badge.svg)

 ## Motivation

-ThTo write asynchronous code like synchronous one.
+To write asynchronous code like synchronous one.
 Over the last few years I have been developing micro-services applications based on Docker for IoT branch.
-Most of C or C++ communication libraries, that I use, provide asynchronous approach by using threads in the background.
-But I don't need it.
+Most of C or C++ communication libraries, that I use, provide an asynchronous approach by using threads in the background.
+I don't need it.
 If I want to utilize a few CPUs, I just run a few instances of the the same service.
 I consider the usage of the threads as an overkill.
 They only make my code bug prone and overcomplicated.
 I want to have simpler tools.

-I'm not very interested in development of this library for general purpose, I need it for future asynchronous implementations of MQTT, HTTP, WS protocols, that I use every day.
+I'm not very interested to develop this library for general purpose, I need it for future asynchronous implementations of MQTT, HTTP, WS protocols, that I use every day.
 Any PRs are welcome, but I'm able to test only the part that I use professionally.